refinedev/refine/documentation/docs/core/refine-component/index.md

 ### `textTransformers`

-The `textTransformers` option in **refine** is used to transform the resource name displayed on the user interface (UI).
-By default, if you define a resource named `posts`, refine will display it as `Posts`.
+The `textTransformers` option in **Refine** is used to transform the resource name displayed on the user interface (UI).
+By default, if you define a resource named `posts`, Refine will display it as `Posts`.
 Similarly, when you delete a record, notification messages will be shown as `Post deleted successfully.`.

 You have the flexibility to customize these messages by using the `textTransformers` option.
 For instance, if you wish to disable any transformation, you can set the `textTransformers` option as shown in the example below: